mbenson/backstage/plugins/scaffolder/api-report.md

 import { LayoutOptions as LayoutOptions_2 } from '@backstage/plugin-scaffolder-react';
 import { LayoutTemplate as LayoutTemplate_2 } from '@backstage/plugin-scaffolder-react';
 import { ListActionsResponse as ListActionsResponse_2 } from '@backstage/plugin-scaffolder-react';
-import { ListTemplateFiltersResponse } from '@backstage/plugin-scaffolder-react';
-import { ListTemplateGlobalFunctionsResponse } from '@backstage/plugin-scaffolder-react';
-import { ListTemplateGlobalValuesResponse } from '@backstage/plugin-scaffolder-react';
+import { ListTemplateExtensionsResponse } from '@backstage/plugin-scaffolder-react';
 import { LogEvent as LogEvent_2 } from '@backstage/plugin-scaffolder-react';
 import { Observable } from '@backstage/types';
 import { PathParams } from '@backstage/core-plugin-api';